What is a concussion?

 Here are some things you can do to help reduce your risk for a concussion or prevent

 Wear a seat belt every time you're in a motor vehicle.

-Make sure your children use the proper safety seat, booster seat, or seat belt.
+Make sure your children use the correct safety seat, booster seat, or seat belt.

 who is under the influence.